Peggy’s Weaving Tips

 Two-Stick Heading

-Tying on New Warps the New Way.
-Part Two
+Tying on New Warps the New Way

 Beam the Warp Under a Lot of Tension